IzzySoft/Adebar/doc/hints.md

       of the progress output: e.g. mark error messages red, titles bold, etc.
       This is fine for interactive use, but might not be wished in scripts.
       Set it to `0` to disable (Default: `1`, i.e. enabled)
+    * `TIMESTAMPED_SUBDIRS`: Is you want to keep multiple "generations" of the created files, this option can come in handy.
+It will cause *Adebar* to create a time-stamped sub-directory on each run.
+If you e.g. would call it `adebar-cli mydevice`, it would store the generated files in a directory `mydevice/201412010950` (i.e. YYYYMMDDHHMI as name below the name passed at command-line).
+By default, this is disabled.
+Note further that the optional second command-line parameter would override this.
+    * `LINK_LATEST_SUBDIR`: With `TIMESTAMPED_SUBDIRS=1`, this option would
+      cause *Adebar* to keep a symlink pointing to the always latest copy.

 ## Shared Storage